How to Negotiate Salary for Your Next Career Move

 The most important takeaways

-- Before you negotiate your salary take a look at market rates and industry standards to ensure your salary offer is fair.
+- Before you make a salary offer study market rates and industry standards to ensure that your salary offer is fair.

-- Gather information through the networking of colleagues, using online resources such as LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+- Collect information through socializing with colleagues, using online resources such as LinkedIn Salary and Glassdoor, and contacting professional networks.

-- Create talking points ahead of time, including education & certificates and years of relevant experiences, achievements and results and unique skills qualifications, industry knowledge and training potential.
+- Make a list of talking points ahead time, including education and certificates, years of relevant experience, results & achievements, unique skill set & qualities, industry knowledge, and training opportunities.

-- In the course of negotiations, you should be confident and articulate but also flexible and open.
-Highlight tangible results that you achieved in your previous positions.
+- In the course of negotiations, you should be confident and clear, but be flexible and open-minded.
+Show tangible results that you’ve had in your previous positions.

 Do your research

-Before you begin any pay negotiation, it’s crucial to conduct a thorough investigation of the market and standards in the industry to make sure your salary offer is reasonable.
-Some factors that can affect this could include the level of experience, level, company size as well as location. (?).
-One great way to gather information is to network with your colleagues or those within your profession.
+Before entering into any salary negotiation, it’s important to conduct thorough research on market rates and industry standards to make sure that your salary proposal is realistic.
+Some factors that can affect the amount you are offered could be the level of experience, degree, size of the company and geographical location. (?).
+Another great method to gather information is through networking with colleagues or others who are in the same job field.

 Research Online